-b) Basis of Measurement
+b) Basis of measurement

 These consolidated financial statements have been prepared on a historical cost basis, except for certain financial instruments that are measured at fair value.
+In addition, these consolidated financial statements have been prepared under the accrual basis of accounting, except for cash-flow information.